ghimiresunil/Fine-Tune-BERT-Transformer-with-Spacy-3-for-NER/README.md

 # Fine-Tune-BERT-Transformer-with-Spacy-3-for-NER

-Learn how to fine-tune a BERT model to predict entities based on Label you have done while making your dataset from scientific abstracts.
+## Quick Intro
+In this github repo, I will show how to train a BERT Transformer for Name Entity Recognition task using the latest Spacy 3 library.
+I am going to train an NER classifier to extract entities from scientific abstracts.